DeclawedLyon/Bridge-Final-Project/client/src/thirdParty.md

 ## Third Party Tracking API's

 For the purposes of our demo Bridge was not connected to our third party API.
 This was done due to the time constraint in which we were able to demo the application.
-In order to demonstrate the functionality we needed to excersize more control over the data recieved by the front end.
+In order to demonstrate the functionality we needed to exersize more control over the data recieved by the front end.

+In order for Bridge to fully function for you, you will need to implement a few functions with information provided to you from your desired courier.

-## Actual method for real-time updates
+## Method for real-time updates:

 #### Sign up for credentials -